 You may offer, first of all, a compliment and observe how the person you are complimenting receives it and that will give you a clue on how further you can go e.g. if you say “wow, you’ve got a nice dress on, the fabric looks good” and the person says.
 “Oh!
 Thank you and smiles in appreciation, you may go further to say “can I feel the texture?”

 Then wait for a response like “no problem” , “okay” or “yes” as the case maybe.

-It’s also unacceptable to touch or carry people’s kids or pets without the consent of their parents or guardian unless you are trying to rescue them from danger of any kind, then you don’t need to think twice.
+It is also not acceptable to carry or touch people’s kids or pets without the consent of their parents or guardian, although if you are trying to rescue them from danger of any kind, then you don’t need to think twice.